Listen to this article.

 This is what I am going to share with you.

-Can Dietary Supplements Do Harm To You?
+Can Dietary Supplements Do Harm To Your Body?

-I’m sure there have!
+I’m sure there are!

 Research from the John Hopkins University had reviewed some of these supplements are basically useless and may not increase lifespan or reduce the risk of certain diseases.